ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-46. Write a query to fetch three max salaries from a table using a co-related subquery.
+Q. Write a query to fetch three max salaries from a table using a co-related subquery.

 <details ><summary><b>Answer</b></summary>
     <p>